Price

 Reviews

-6 Days Round Trip to Pemuteran Village for Snorkeling at Menjangan Island and Lovina Beach for it Dolphin Tour, Amed beach for Amed Sunset Point, Lempuyang Temple, Ubud and Kintamani Volcano and Uluwatu Temple for it Amazing Sunset.
+Six Days Round Trip 1, to see Pemuteran Village for Snorkeling at Menjangan Island and Lovina Beach for it dolphin tour, Amed beach for Amed Sunset Point, Lempuyang Temple, Ubud and Kintamani Volcano and Uluwatu Temple for it Amazing Sunset.

 Day 1 Itineraries.